-The Year of the Horse begins on 31 January 2014, and we'll once again be marking the start of the Chinese New Year with our Lantern Festivals in Auckland and Christchurch.
+The Year of the Horse began on 31 January 2014, and we once again marked the start of the Chinese New Year with our Lantern Festivals in Auckland and Christchurch.

-You can enjoy colourful lanterns, tasty foods, martial arts demonstrations and performances from local and overseas artists at the festivals, which are being held on the dates below.
+Festival goers enjoyed colourful lanterns, tasty foods, martial arts demonstrations and performances from local and overseas artists.

 Featured Chinese artists at the 2014 Lantern Festivals include: